 We owe our success to Penny.
 She has been our love and our inspiration.
 Through her experiences we have learned so much about the care and treatment of injured and debilitated pets.

-She is such a little fighter and she has taught me so much about heart.
+She was such a little fighter and she taught me so much about heart.

 She has made us better.
 We thank you Penny.

 Then came Mary!
 Above is our little Schnauzer, Mary.
 She was a full time cart dog and she loved her life!
 Mary suffered an FCE at the age of 3 and became permanently paralyzed in the rear legs.
 She used her Dogs To Go cart every day to patrol our 3 acres.

 Mary traveled to all the doggy festivals with Larry and I. We would set up a booth to educate owners about wheelchairs and Mary gave them a show!
 She just loved the attention she got when she was in her cart.
 No one in the world could convince me that a cart dog is not a happy dog!
 Just look at Mary!

 Mary taught us how well a dog can live in a wheelchair for a lifetime.
 She greeted each day with enthusiasm and energy.
 She showed the world how normal and healthy a long term cart dog can be!
 (Mary lived to be 17 just like Penny!
 She lived on wheels for 14 years.)